 What is Aston Martin?

-This is a UK company that makes sports cars and supercars.
-All of her cars are hand-made, and each piece bears a plaque with the name of the person who made it.
+It is a company from Great Britain, which produces sports cars and supercars.
+All its cars are made by hand, and each one has a plaque with the name of the person who made it.

 The history of the Aston Martin brand is not easy.
 The company has experienced crises more than once.
 For more than a hundred years, it has changed several owners.
 And only in 2012, Aston Martin became independent.
 Of course, the lineup of those at the helm of the company influenced the logo.
 But, despite frequent changes, there were no cardinal transformations.
 All Aston Martin logos except the first had wings, making the emblem one of the world’s most recognizable.
 The fenders (according to many experts, they are borrowed from Bentley) symbolize the main features of all cars of the brand: speed, freedom, dream.